Terri Lucero, PhD

 Maryland Michigan Minnesota Missouri Nebraska Nevada New Hampshire

-New Jersey North Carolina Ohio Oklahoma Pennsylvania South Carolina
+New Jersey North Carolina North Dakota Ohio Oklahoma Pennsylvania Rhode Island

-Tennessee Texas Utah Virginia (…and more coming soon!)
+South Carolina Tennessee Texas Utah Vermont Virginia Washington

 Personal Life

-With such a busy schedule, “me” time is hard to come by these days.
+Now, both of my kids have graduated high school and are in college.
+Still, with such a busy schedule as the owner of PEAK, “me” time is hard to come by these days.
 Listening to music feeds my soul and I enjoy a wide range of music genres.
 I have developed a deep appreciation for jazz music through my son’s evolution as a drummer.
-Somewhere in between all that hustle and bustle, I look for moments where I can get some exercise myself and spend some time at home relaxing.
+Somewhere in between all that hustle and bustle, I look for moments where I can get some exercise and spend some time at home relaxing.